EdgeApp/edge-login-ui/packages/edge-login-ui-web/README.md

 ![Login UI](http://edge.app/wp-content/uploads/2018/06/Screen-Shot-2018-06-29-at-9.15.13-PM-e1530376379411.png)

 Once the user logs in, you receive an `edgeUiAccount` object.
-You can use this object to open an account management window for changing the password, PIN, and recovery questions:
+You can show a management window for this object to let the user change their password, PIN, and recovery questions:

 ```js
 edgeUiContext.showAccountSettingsWindow(edgeUiAccount)